ofix/panda-log/README.md

 ### Panda Log Document

 > panda-log is a debugger tool for flushing program runtime data to binary log file.
- It depends on Yii2 framework, it's lightweight, easy-to-use and user-friendly.
+ It depends on Yii2 framework, it's lightweight, and easy-to-use.
 Just enjoy it.

 **Panda-log Screen Shot**